-In this article, we’ll tackle what it means to be transgender and what it entails to be a part of this community.
+In this article, we’ll delve into what it means to be transgender and the various dimensions of navigating this unique aspect of gender identity.

 Where does the word Transgender come from?